parasteh/CS476_GitTemplate/AWS/deploy-springboot-app-on-aws.md

 8. Now we have successfully installed Java 8 and Apache Tomcat serveron the EC2 instance.

-9. Now, let us start the tomcat server and verify whether it is installed correctly by going to the below directory location:
+9. Now, let us start the tomcat server and verify whether it is installed correctly by going to the below directory location.

 ```sh